NicholasSynovic/nicholassynovic.github.io/content/summaries/imagenet-classification-with-deep-convolutional-neural-networks.md

 0.5.

-Data augmentation involves manipulating the input images such that 5 244 x 244 images are derived from one 256 x 256 image (e.g. the four corners and one centered).
+Data augmentation involves manipulating the input images such that 5 244 x 244 images are derived from one 256 x 256 image (e.g., the four corners and one centered).
 Additionally, PCA was done on the RGB channels of all of the images in the ImageNet 2010 and 2012 data sets.
 These eigenvectors were then added to each of the images respective color channels.